abeldekat/cmp-mini-snippets/README.md

   -- :h MiniSnippets-examples:
   snippets.setup({ snippets = { snippets.gen_loader.from_lang() }})

-  add({ -- Do read the installation section in the readme of nvim-cmp!
+  add({ -- do read the installation section in the readme of nvim-cmp!
     source = "hrsh7th/nvim-cmp",
     depends = { "abeldekat/cmp-mini-snippets" }, -- this plugin
   })